ChurroC/next-server-theme/next-server-theme/README.md

 need to actually install lirbary and not custom way when finsihed

 maybe cache line at where theme is in cli

+reasons why
+"typsafe"
+theme on server for state and no no rehydration worry